-- Coordinating and leading Committee meetings, including roll call of Fixed Members for votes: - Conducting outreach to the CoC Board, General Membership and those with lived experience to create a Fixed Membership; - Making Committee recommendations to the CoC Board and General Membership; - Tracking or delegating tracking of Fixed Member attendance, active participation and ensuring a quorum of Fixed Members is obtained for each Committee meeting; - Scheduling and sending an annual meeting calendar to Fixed Members and for posting it on the CoC website. - Providing written agendas in advance to Fixed Members and for posting them on the CoC website. - Sending meeting summaries to Fixed Members and for posting them on the CoC website. - Providing regular written or oral reports, as requested, to the CoC Board and/or General Membership.
+- Coordinating and leading Committee meetings, including roll call of Fixed Members for votes; - Conducting outreach to the CoC Board, General Membership and those with lived experience to create a Fixed Membership; - Making Committee recommendations to the CoC Board and General Membership; - Tracking or delegating tracking of Fixed Member attendance, active participation and ensuring a quorum of Fixed Members is obtained for each Committee meeting; - Scheduling and sending an annual meeting calendar to Fixed Members and for posting it on the CoC website. - Providing written agendas in advance to Fixed Members and for posting them on the CoC website. - Sending meeting summaries to Fixed Members and for posting them on the CoC website. - Providing regular written or oral reports, as requested, to the CoC Board and/or General Membership.

 Section 5.
 Modifying a Committee's Authority.
-Standing Committees and workgroups are overseen in all regards by the CoC.
 By simple majority vote, the General Membership and/or the Board of Directors may edit or recall part or all of the authority that they have granted to a Standing Committee at any time and for any reason.
-Similarly, a simple majority vote of the General Membership and/or Board of Directors may overrule or cancel any action taken by a Committee.
+Similarly, a simple majority vote of the General Membership and the Board of Directors may overrule or cancel any action taken by a Committee.

 Section 6.
-Ad Hoc Workgroups.
+Ad Hoc Committees.
 Groups of FMCoC Members, Directors, and/or the general public may be gathered from time to time to consider various policies, make recommendations, or otherwise further the work of the FMCoC.
-These groups may be referred to as subcommittees, and/or ad hoc workgroups, and will be convened and dissolved as necessary (e.g., for the Point In Time Count, Governance Workgroup, Grant Spend Workgroup, etc.).
+These groups may be referred to as subcommittees, and/or ad hoc workgroups, and will be convened and dissolved as necessary (e.g., for the Point In Time Count, Governance Workgroup, Lived Experience Advisory Board, etc.).
 These groups are not Standing Committees and do not have any authority beyond their persuasive power.
 These groups do not have to follow the procedures and requirements for Standing Committees.

 Section 7.
 Examples of Standing Committees.
-The FMCoC may wish to create Standing Committees on Finance, Evaluation, HMIS, Lived Experience Advisory Board, and Coordinated Entry.
+The FMCoC may wish to create Standing Committees on Finance, Evaluation, HMIS, and Coordinated Entry.